-Skye's Hidden Heritage was launched in 2015 in an attempt not only to deliver a virtual information point about Rubh' an Dùnain, but also to try to re-establish a community in an historic landscape which has been derelict and empty for so long.
+Skye's Hidden Heritage was launched in 2015 in an attempt not only to deliver a virtual information point about Rubh' an Dùnain, but also to try to re-establish a community in an historic landscape which has been derelict for so long.

 The website has already welcomed thousands of visitors from all over the world.
-However, to continue to grow and thrive any strong and vibrant community demands friendship and support.
+However, to continue to grow and thrive, any strong and vibrant community demands friendship and support.

 Engage with supporters of all ages, near and far Develop and extend social media interaction Offer a platform for exchange of research information; publicise results; fund raise Demonstrate the relevance of timeless history within a contemporary landscape Become a tangible a reference point for the study of indigenous Gaelic tradition, from boat-building to language and culture Help foster West Highland tourism

 We invite all visitors, regardless of their location, language or culture, to add their views below about the peninsula, its history, this website – and how best we can repopulate Rubh' an Dùnain – online at least.

 Alternatively, you can email us privately here.
 We look forward to hearing from you.